Adult education is provided in different types of institutions depending on whether it is offered by education or employment public authorities.

 In addition, some Autonomous Communities, have established, within their area of management, specific distance education institutions for adults, like for example the Canary Islands.

-Labour authorities
+Employment authorities

 Educational institutions offering adult education are under the authority of the organising body.

-- business organisations and trade unions, as well as other bodies benefiting from training plans primarily aimed at employed workers
+- business organisations and trade unions, as well as other bodies benefiting from training plans primarily aimed at employed workers;

-- training institutions or bodies providing training which does not lead to the award of Certificates of Professional Experience.
+- training institutions or bodies providing training which does not lead to the award of certificates of professional experience.

 Local administrations